fubar2/toolfactory-galaxy-server/README.md

 ```

  - Your appliance should be running with a local Galaxy on localhost:8080 after a fair bit of activity.
- - Watch the logs.
+ - Watch the logs as they scroll by on the terminal.
 They are very instructive and informative for those who need to understand how Galaxy actually works.

 - Out of the box login is `admin@galaxy.org` and the password is `password`
 - This is obviously insecure but convenient and easily changed at first login.